 As far as the nail or screw strike, we also have specific installation requirements in our design guide, and that are also stated in the codes governing these types of installations (NFPA 54/ANSI Z223.1, UPC, UMC, IFGC, etc.), to address this concern and prevent penetration of the tube wall by nails or screws.
 Unlike rigid piping systems (steel), these requirements are designed to allow the tube to move within the hidden wall space so when it is struck with a nail or screw that they do not penetrate the wall but simply move the tube to the side.
 Where the tube must be held rigid, such as where it passes through the floor sill or ceiling plate, or where it passes through joists or studs, it is required that the tube be protected with a striker plate.
 It is also recommended in our design guide that the holes through building members through which the tube must pass be at least 1-1/2 times the outside diameter of the tube, thus allowing some amount of movement to avoid penetration of the tube wall by a nail or screw strike.
 The curvature of the tube coupled with the freedom of movement that these requirements allow prove very effective in allowing nails and screws that strike the tube to simply deflect to either side of the tube and prevent penetration of the tube wall.

-The Fuel Gas Design Guide that can be found on this web-site contains a wealth of information on the proper design, specification, and installation of copper fuel gas distribution systems that exist to make this system as safe or possibly even more safe than rigid piping systems.
-If you would like a hard copy of this design guide, please visit the Publications page.
+The Fuel Gas Design Guide contains a wealth of information on the proper design, specification, and installation of copper fuel gas distribution systems that exist to make this system as safe or possibly even more safe than rigid piping systems.

 I have been in the plumbing industry for 37 years, and have been in business for 26 years.
 As far as I know it is contrary to the UPC to install copper to carry either natural gas or LP gas.
 If I am wrong please set me straight?
 Doesnt this cause flaking of the copper system?